Using a Docker container

 Sync Chain Data

-Ensure Docker is installed (or ) and run the gluwa/creditcoin3 Docker image.
+Ensure Docker is installed (or install it in your OS of choice) and run the gluwa/creditcoin3 Docker image.

 Using Docker to run a Mainnet node